 LLCs are becoming popular because of their advantages.
 But how are they taxed?

-Limited liability companies (LLCs) are a newer business entity option than traditional ones like sole proprietorship and partnership.
+Limited liability companies (LLCs) are a newer business entity option than the traditional ones like sole proprietorship and partnership.
 It is unique from all the others as it does not originate via the Internal Revenue Code.
 State statutes govern the formation of LLCs and there is a lot of variety in how this entity is formed from state to state.
 There are even a few states where this entity type is not permitted.
-Here is the important information shared by Bambridge Accountants to help you understand your taxing options.

 LLC owners have limited liability and will generally not lose personal assets due to a business lawsuit.
 Most states do not restrict membership which allows corporations, individuals, and even foreign business entities to become members.
 There is usually no limit as to the number of members allowed.
 Some states even permit one person to form an LLC that is commonly referred to as a single-member LLC.